tay-lab/Prox-seq_computation/README.md

       Expected PLA count if no protein complexes exist.

   complex_count : pandas data frame
       Predicted protein complex count.
-May have a suffix depending on the setting of predictComplex().
+May have a suffix depending on the settings of predictComplex().

   pla_probe_count : pandas data frame
       The count of each Prox-seq probe A and B, calculted from the detected PLA products.

   tol_ : numpy array
       Array of tolerance values for each iteration for predictComplex 'iterative' method.
 This is used as the convergence criterion.

   shape : tuple
       Shape of PLA product count matrix.